VVlktor/MCworldEditor/readme.md

 Alias: `check`

 ### `player spawn set <x> <y> <z> [--safe]`
 Changes the world spawn point.
 Fails if new location is unsafe.
+Alias: `change`

 - `--safe` – checks for block collisions above new spawnpoint